Easy Pick Gold Zucchini

 A stunning, nearly spineless variety, perfect for easy harvesting; suitable in large containers or gardens; produces slender, 10" long golden yellow fruit; creamy white tender flesh, perfect for fresh eating in salads, roasting or grilling; edible flowers

-Easy Pick Gold Zucchini is an annual vegetable plant that is typically grown for its edible qualities.
+Easy Pick Gold Zucchini is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces yellow long fruit with creamy white flesh which can be harvested at any point.
 The fruits have a pleasant taste and a firm texture.

 The fruit are most often used in the following ways: